ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 TbsEvidence ::= SEQUENCE {
     version INTEGER,
-    reportedEntities SEQUENCE SIZE (1..MAX) OF ReportedEntity }
+    reportedElements SEQUENCE SIZE (1..MAX) OF ReportedElement }
 ~~~

-An `Evidence` message is composed of a protected section known as the To-Be-Signed (TBS) section where the Evidence
+An `Evidence` message is composed of a protected section known as the To-Be-Signed (TBS) section.
-reported by the Attesting Environment is assembled.
+The `TbsEvidence` corresponds to the "Evidence Description" referred to in {{#sec-info-model}}.
 The integrity of the TBS section is ensured with one or multiple cryptographic signatures
 over the content of this section.
 There is a provision to carry X.509 certificates supporting each signature.
 The SEQUENCE OF `SignatureBlock` allows for both multi-algorithm protection and for counter-signatures
 of the Evidence.